AdamuMeshack/alx-low_level_programming/README.md

-Write a script that runs a C file through the preprocessor and save the result into another file
+Write a function that reads a text file and prints it to the POSIX standard output Create a function that creates a file.
+Write a function that appends text at the end of a file.
+Write a program that copies the content of a file to another file.